 Flex buildings are much preferred in high-technology industries such as computers, electronics, and biotechnology because of their hybrid nature.
 Hi-tech industrial companies build research and development centers to create, test and improve new and existing products.

 Unlike the typical bare flex spaces, R&D centers have a campus finished with eye-pleasing architecture and landscaping, shared workspaces, and plenty of open space.
-Advanced spaces like these require more power than other buildings to test equipment and feature fire suppression systems, and high-security systems.
+Advanced industrial spaces like these require more power than other buildings to test equipment and feature fire suppression systems, and extensive security systems.

 2. Data Center Buildings